Naveenkumaar/tds_project_2/media/README.md

 ### 1. Data Overview
-he dataset consists of 2652 entries with 8 columns.
+The dataset consists of 2652 entries with 8 columns.
 The key columns include date, language, type, title, by, and numerical ratings of overall, quality, and repeatability.
 Notably, there are missing values in the date and by columns, indicating areas for potential data cleansing or further investigation.

 ### 2. Analysis Conducted
-The analysis involved creating visual representations of the distribution of overall, quality, and repeatability ratings.
+The analysis involved creating visual representations of the distribution of overall, quality, and repeatability ratings.standard deviations for overall (mean = ~3.05), quality (mean = ~3.21), and repeatability (mean = ~1.49).
 Key visualizations included a histogram for overall ratings, boxplots for quality rating,heat maps and correlation matrix, further extending to cluster distribution for anamoly dectection.
-Each chart provided insights into how ratings were distributed, highlighting concentrations of scores and trends in user sentiments.
+Then, categorical columns were assessed for unique value counts, highlighting a diverse range of entities across different categories (e.g., 1528 unique contributors in by, and 2312 unique titles).

 ### 3. Insights Discovered